What is a Continuous Supply of Services?

 • How are recurring or periodic services treated for GST?

-Recurring or periodic services, like monthly maintenance, are invoiced at each interval (e.g., monthly) under GST.
+Recurring or periodic services, such as monthly maintenance, require businesses to issue invoices at each interval (e.g., monthly) under GST.
 This regular billing cycle ensures that GST liabilities are met consistently with each service period.

 • What are contractual service arrangements in GST?